 The use of gene scissors is not as uncomplicated as often suggested.
 A part of the problem: the gene scissors have to be inserted into the cell before they can be activated.
-In a first step, the DNA for the gene scissors is usually introduced into the cells of plants and animals, often by using additional aids such as genes from bacteria.
-This process frequently results in additional genes being unintentionally inserted into the genomes of these plants and animals.
-There are many possible consequences, e.g. unsafe and problematic substances can be formed in the organisms.
-Plants and animals can also become more susceptible to diseases if genetic defects are caused.
+In a first step, the DNA for the gene scissors is usually introduced into the cells of plants and animals, often by using additional tools such as genes from bacteria.
+Indeed, the processes of New GE involve several technical steps that are associated with risks, no matter which traits are intended.
+These processes frequently result in additional genes being unintentionally inserted into the genomes of the plants and animals.

 Errors made when using gene scissors can be easily overlooked if the actual complexity of the procedures is disregarded.
-This is the case with cattle that were genetically modified in 2015/2016 to make them hornless.
-It was only in 2019 that scientists found genetic material of the bacteria used in the process had also been introduced into the genetic material of the cattle.
-Amongst other things, they found complete DNA-fragments able to confer resistance to antibiotics in the genomes.
-If the genetically engineered cattle are used for breeding as planned, the unwanted genes can spread rapidly through dairy herds.
+This was the case with cattle that were genetically modified in 2015/2016 to make them hornless.
+It was only in 2019 that scientists found genetic material from the bacteria used in the process had also been introduced into the genetic material of the cattle.
+Amongst others, they found complete DNA-fragments able to confer resistance to antibiotics in the genomes.
+Luckily these animals had not been used for commercial breeding, otherwise these undesirable genetic changes could have spread rapidly and widely within the populations.

 This example shows: The differences between naturally occurring processes (or conventional breeding) and NGTs may be easily overlooked but can, nevertheless, have serious consequences.
 If these unintended effects are overlooked, they may spread rapidly within large populations.
 Therefore, New GE organisms have to be examined thoroughly for unintended genetic changes.